Yan Gomes Player Props: Cubs vs. Mets

-On Monday, Yan Gomes (.528 slugging percentage in past 10 games, including one home run) and the Chicago Cubs play the New York Mets, whose starting pitcher will be Kodai Senga.
+On Tuesday, Yan Gomes (.263 batting average in his past 10 games, with four doubles, a home run, a walk and eight RBI) and the Chicago Cubs face the New York Mets, whose starting pitcher will be Carlos Carrasco.
 First pitch is at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Braves.
+He had a hitless performance in his last game (0-for-4) against the Mets.

 Yan Gomes Game Info & Props vs. the Mets